Culture of St. Louis: Museums and attractions

 The Saint Louis Art Museum.
 Free admission.

 The Saint Louis Art Museum, located in Forest Park, houses a variety of art media, ranging from ancient artifacts to contemporary exhibits.
 Other art museums in St. Louis include the Pulitzer Arts Foundation, located in a building designed by the architect and Pritzker Prize winner Tadao Ando, and the Contemporary Art Museum St. Louis, a non-collecting contemporary art museum.
 Universities in the area also operate museums of art, such as the Saint Louis University Museum of Art and the Kemper Art Museum at Washington University in St. Louis.

 The Missouri History Museum, which is located in Forest Park and affiliated with the Missouri Historical Society, offers exhibits on the history of St. Louis.
 Current exhibits include the 1904 World's Fair, Seeking St. Louis, and Gateway to Pride.
 The Museum of Westward Expansion, located below the Gateway Arch, details the history of exploration and settlement of the American West.
 Other local museums include the Eugene Field House and the Campbell House Museum, the latter of which operates as a house museum focused on the Victorian era.
-The St. Louis area is also home to the National Museum of Transportation, which preserves railroad and other transportation equipment, and the National Blues Museum.
+The St. Louis area is also home to the National Museum of Transportation, which preserves railroad and other transportation equipment, and the defunct National Blues Museum.

 The Gateway Arch, part of the Gateway Arch National Park (known as the Jefferson National Expansion Memorial until 2018), is a popular tourist attraction in downtown St. Louis.
 Also downtown is Laclede's Landing, a restaurant and nightclub area along the Mississippi riverfront.
 Nearby, St. Louis Union Station is a renovated railroad terminal that includes retail shops and a luxury hotel, and the privately owned City Museum is a playground-like funhouse attraction located in the Washington Avenue Historic District.
 The Lemp Mansion, former home of the ill-fated Lemp family, is open to the public as a haunted house, restaurant, and bed and breakfast.
-Six Flags St. Louis is an amusement park located in Eureka, Missouri.
+Mid America Adventure is an amusement park located in Eureka, Missouri.